caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 Note that the second parameter in each case is an expression tree, not a delegate.
 This means that code that uses an *expression lambda*, like most of our examples above, will be fine.
 However a statement lambda cannot be converted to an expression tree, so the call will instead resolve to `IEnumerable<T>.Select()`.
 This could potentially have a behavioural effect on the code: for example, it could mean that a data filtering step you intended to be done by the database server actually gets done within your process, greatly increasing the amount of data transferred over the network.
 It will hopefully be clearer how things like that can happen when we have discussed more of the methods available in the LINQ API.

 The second difference between `IEnumerable<T>.Select()` and `IQueryable<T>.Select()` is that, even if your lambda is an expression lambda, the LINQ provider for your specific `IQueryable<T>` may not be able to translate the expression into operations supported by the underlying data source.
 As an example, consider our earlier very simple example of `(x, i) => $"{i}: {x}"`.
 This is an expression lambda with an interpolated string, which the compiler will compile as a method call expression which calls `string.Format()`.
 A LINQ database provider which expects to be able to convert all its expression trees into SQL queries may well throw up its hands and say that a method call cannot be converted.
 Even simple projection expressions such as `x => new { x.Width, x.Colour }` may not always work with all providers.
 It is very easy, when using more advanced LINQ use-cases, to come up against spots like this where code that works on paper, or that works when unit tested with a mock `IQueryable<T>`, does not work when fully integrated with its intended data sources.
 Moreover, these issues will often only be found at run-time.
-One of the flaws of LINQ is how it obscures boundaries between providers, and thereby boundaries regarding functionality or locality of code.
+One of the flaws of LINQ is that it obscures boundaries between providers, and thereby boundaries regarding functionality or locality of code.

 #### More of the LINQ API

 The API that all LINQ providers should implement is called the Standard Query Operator API.
 We've already discussed `Select()`, as probably the most frequently-used methods, but here are the others.
-The method signatures I've given here are the `IEnumerable<T>` versions.
+The method signatures I've given here are the `IEnumerable<T>` version that take `Func<>` delegates, not the versions that take expression trees, but they are essentially the same in outline.

 ```
 public static IEnumerable<S> Where<S>(this IEnumerable<S> source, Func<S, bool> predicate);